danghuutruong/BrowserDataExtractor/README.md

 **`Browser Data Extractor`** is a powerful tool for collecting data from popular web browsers.
 It can retrieve information about passwords and browsing history from multiple browsers and send the results as a zip file via Telegram.

 #### **Key Features:**
-- Collects passwords and browsing history from browsers such as Google Chrome, Coc Coc, Microsoft Edge, Opera, Brave, Vivaldi, Epic Privacy Browser, Comodo Dragon, Mozilla Firefox.
+- Collects passwords and browsing history from browsers such as Google Chrome, Coc Coc, Microsoft Edge, Opera, Firefox And other things.
 - Saves data to text files in a structured directory format.
 - Creates a zip file containing all the data and sends it via Telegram.